5 Reasons Why Gear’s Web3 Execution Engine Could Disrupt the Crypto Market

 1. Underestimating Network Congestion: Many developers implement dApps on networks like Ethereum without considering congestion impacts.
 This oversight can lead to transaction failures and diminished user experiences.
 Notably, MakerDAO experienced significant delays during peak times in early 2021, severely impacting its users.

 2. Neglecting Gas Fees: Some developers fail to optimize their dApps for gas fees, resulting in prohibitive costs for users during high traffic periods.
 A case in point is Uniswap, which faced criticism for high fees during peak trading hours, leading to a loss in user trust and participation.
+For insights into alternative platforms, refer to Frustrated Mt.
+Gox Creditors Now Claiming $16 Billion in Lost Bitcoin.

 3. Ignoring User Experience: Developers often prioritize feature-rich applications without analyzing user interaction.
 For instance, Bitfinex recently revamped its interface, improving user insights, and engagement following user feedback that criticized the complexity of its platform.